vikbert/BDD-for-dummy/assignment.md

 ## Implement a simplistic "already known" authentication with email and password.

-Follow the following steps to add the feature in `BDD`
+Follow the following steps to add the feature with `BDD`
-- ❌ means to create a behat tests and make sure that test is red.
+- ❌ this icon means to create a behat scenario and the test should be `red`.
-- ✅ implement the feature to make the test green.
+- ✅ this icon means to implement the feature in order to make the failed test green.

 #### Task 1:
-Implement a simplistic "already known" register with given email and password
+Implement a simplistic "already known" registration with given email and password.

 - ❌ Scenario: the register-form.php is reachable
 - ✅ add register-form.php
-- ❌: Scenario: register form is display correctly
+- ❌ Scenario: register form is display correctly
 - ✅ implement the register form in register-form.php
-- ❌: Scenario:
+- ❌ Scenario:

         -  register.php is reachable
         -  the confirmation text is shown, after submit the htrml form